Natalie D-Napoleon: Writing and poetry

 Having had poetry and creative non-fiction work published in journals such as Westerly, Meanjin, Southerly, and Australian Poetry Journal, D-Napoleon was a finalist for the Penelope Niven Creative Nonfiction Award in the 2018 and 2017 International Literary Awards through the Salem College Center for Women Writers.

-In 2018 D-Napoleon was awarded the Bruce Dawe National Poetry Prize for her poem "First Blood: A Sestina" and in 2019 her most recent book, First Blood, was released through Ginninderra Press.
-The book includes a collection of poems-as-memoir that challenge the preconceptions of girlhood.
+In 2018 D-Napoleon was awarded the Bruce Dawe National Poetry Prize for her poem "First Blood: A Sestina" and in 2019 her book, First Blood, was released through Ginninderra Press.
+Poet John Kinsella describes D-Napoleon's poem "First Blood: A Sestina" as "an unsettling poem.
+In it, the body is constantly reconfigured in the ironic light of its own formal creation—a critique of self and society in terms of the female body, a strong undoing of form working hand-in-hand with the application of that form, the sestina.”
+The poetry book, First Blood, includes a collection of poems-as-memoir that challenge the preconceptions of girlhood.
 In her review of the book for Westerly Magazine, Amy Lim said, "D-Napoleon tugs at these constructs with a gentle irony—never bitter, but approximating criticism with a grace that only poetry can achieve."

 In 2019 D-Napoleon was the International Guest Poet at the 2019 Perth Poetry Festival and won the 2019 Katharine Susannah Prichard Poetry Award for her poem, "If There is a Butterfly That Drinks Tears."
 She was shortlisted for the 2024 Peter Porter Poetry Prize for "Immigration Triction".
+In 2023 her erasure and cut-up poem "O Human" appeared in Dear Human at the Edge of Time: Poems on Climate Change in the United States, alongside the work of US Poet Laureate Ada Limón.

+Life Before Man Books (Gazebo Books) released her second poetry collection, If There is a Butterfly That Drinks Tears, in 2023, on motherhood and matrescence, which critic Ellie Fisher describes: “weaves the personal with the political: the result is a volume that feels best captured by one of the closing lines of her poem ‘Born of Woman’: ‘bodied, disembodied; we are forever unfolding in forward motion.'
+It is this push, this sense of motion, that moves this collection towards its readers."

+She recently completed a PhD in Creative Writing at Edith Cowan University, titled The Commonwealth of Amnesia: A collection of erasure and cut-up poems exploring the forgotten histories of Croatian and Yugoslav peoples in Australia.
+The doctorate also includes an accompanying exegesis, Obliteration Creates More: examining the wreck of history through whiteout, blackout and cut-up erasure poetry.
+Her third poetry collection, The Commonwealth of Amnesia, an abridged version of her doctoral creative artefact, will be released by Rabbit Books in 2026.